From flocking to jamming in collective cell dynamics: a Vicsek-like model including contact forces: Numerical experiments and discussion

 \paragraph{Influence of obstacles.} To further assess the impact of the domain shape and topology on the collective motion, we add one or more obstacles inside the domain.
 Each obstacle is a disk of radius $R = 7.5\,\microm$ and could be seen as a non moving cell.

-In Fig.~\ref{fig:square_1obstacle}, we display the two previous motion indicators when one obstacle is present in a square domain.
-Adding one obstacle in the center of the domain (see Fig.~\ref{fig:square_obstacles_1}) seems to prevent the rotation dynamics.
-Indeed, the rotation order parameter is slightly smaller than in the case without obstacles (see Fig.~\ref{fig:squaredomain}) for densities above $0.830$.
+In Fig.~\ref{fig:square_1obstacle}, we display the three previous motion indicators when one obstacle is present in a square domain.
+Adding one obstacle in the center of the domain \reviewerA{(see Fig.~\ref{fig:square_obstacles_1})} seems to prevent the rotation dynamics.
+Indeed, the rotation order parameters are slightly smaller than in the case without obstacles \reviewerAA{(dashed lines)} for densities above $0.830$.
 We also observe that the mean speed has a wider variability for large densities.
-Fig.~\ref{fig:square_obstacles_1_de} shows that the rotation dynamics are further impaired when the obstacle is now located close to the boundary at distance $2R$ from the boundary: only one cell can pass between the obstacle and the border. \reviewerA{When the obstacle is placed near the corner (Fig.~\ref{fig:square_obstacles_1_coin}), the rotation parameter takes values at the same level as in the case of a central obstacle: these two positions of the obstacle are the most compatible with rotational dynamics.}
+Fig.~\ref{fig:square_obstacles_1_de} shows that the rotation dynamics are further impaired when the obstacle is now located close to the boundary at distance $2R$ from the boundary: only one cell can pass between the obstacle and the border. \reviewerA{When the obstacle is placed near the corner (Fig.~\ref{fig:square_obstacles_1_coin}), the rotation parameters take values at the same level as in the case of a central obstacle: these two positions of the obstacle are the most compatible with rotational dynamics.}